Why Do Teens Binge Drink & What Are The Consequences?

 The transition from childhood to adolescence involves physical and emotional changes.
 Increasing independence may itself contribute to irrational drinking.
 Other reasons may include the following (3) (4).

-• The impulsive, thrill-seeking behavior of the developing teen brains may be attracted to experimenting with alcohol and excessive drinking.
+• The impulsive, thrill-seeking teenage behavior may be because their still-developing brains may be attracted to experimenting with alcohol and excessive drinking.

 • Adolescents generally see drinking as a pleasurable experience and are more likely to drink in excess.